Does vaping have the same negative impact on your teeth as smoking does? We investigated to find out.

 We wanted to fully explore the vaping facts and myths around your oral health.
 Is vaping bad for your teeth and if so, how?
 Let’s discuss.

-Vaping Gives You Bad Breath
+Does Vaping give You Bad Breath?

-One of the first rumours we heard about vaping and your oral health is that it gives you bad breath.
-This is not technically true.
-Vaping different flavours will make your breath smell of those flavours.
 Things are more complex than that, of course.
 If you vape frequently, your mouth becomes dry.
 A dry mouth isn’t fighting plaque in the same way as a moist mouth is.
-This dryness can cause cracks in the teeth that cause bad breath.
+This dryness can cause cracks in the teeth that could cause bad breath.
+This dryness can cause bacterial build-up, known as xerostomia.
+When your mouth lacks sufficient saliva, bacteria can thrive, leading to the breakdown of food particles, which releases foul-smelling compounds.

 Myth: E-Cigarettes Make Your Teeth Yellow

 Learning the difference between mouth to lung vaping and direct to lung vaping can help understand why e-cigarettes are less likely to yellow your teeth.
 However, it’s not just that bypass of holding vapour in your mouth that DTL vaping styles have that makes vaping better for your teeth than smoking.
 The chemicals in smoking turn your teeth yellow.
-Many of these chemicals are noticeably absent from e-liquids.
+These chemicals are noticeably absent from e-liquids.

 Does Vaping Cause Gum disease?